John T. Flynn: Career

+Early life and journalism

+Flynn was born on October 25, 1882, in Bladensburg, Maryland.
 After graduating from Georgetown Law School, Flynn chose a career in journalism.
 He started at the New Haven Register, but eventually moved to New York, where he was financial editor of the New York Globe.
 During the 1920s and 1930s, he wrote articles for such leading publications as The New Republic, Harper's Magazine, and Collier's Weekly.
 He became one of the best-known political commentators in the United States.
 Like Oswald Garrison Villard, another key figure in the Old Right, Flynn was a leftist with populist inclinations during this period.
 He supported Franklin D. Roosevelt for president but criticized the New Deal.
 In 1939, he predicted that Social Security would be under water by 1970, and insolvent by 1980.

 1930s

 In 1931, Flynn's book, Graft in Business, was published.
 In this work, Flynn outlined an argument that business could not be trusted, and strongly advocated for government enforcement of rules of fair competition.
 Flynn's ideas were a key influence on President Roosevelt's National Industrial Recovery Act.
 Consistently at all stages of his literary career, Flynn opposed militarism.
-He was a key advisor to the 1934 Nye Committee, which investigated the role of the so-called "merchants of death" (munitions manufacturers and bankers) in leading to U.S. entry into World War I.

-By 1936, Flynn had publicly broken with Roosevelt.
+He was a key advisor to the 1934 Nye Committee, which investigated the role of the so-called "merchants of death" (munitions manufacturers and bankers) in leading to U.S. entry into World War I. By 1936, Flynn had publicly broken with Roosevelt.
 He was already drawing comparisons between the centralist features of the New Deal on the one hand, and Benito Mussolini's policies on the other; he wrote: "We seem to be not a long way off from the kind of Fascism which Mussolini preached in Italy before he assumed power; and we are steadily approaching the conditions which made Fascism possible."